Sin 34 in 1982 (L to R) Mike Glass, Phil Newman, Julie Lanfeld, &

 punk scene" actually was.
 In some ways it was more interesting

-before I would finally decide I was going to be a drummer at the age
+before I decided I was going to actually be a drummer at the age

 of 17, as a senior at (Santa Monica) High School,